Is spread betting tax-free in the UK?

 Spread betting offers various benefits to traders who might want to participate in the financial markets.
 One advantage is the tax benefits regarding spread betting.
 Spread-betting traders don’t pay capital gains tax on their profits, and because they don’t own the asset they’re trading, they don’t have to pay stamp duty tax either.

-To put this in better perspective, let’s take an example of someone who is not spread betting.
+To put this in a better perspective, let’s take an example of someone who is not spread betting.
 A trader bought 500 Vodafone shares at £15 each; when the price reached £20, they decided to sell their shares and gain a profit of £2500.

-However, capital gains tax and stamp duty still need to be deducted, which comes down to 20.5%, capital gains tax is 20% and stamp duty is 0.5%.
+However, capital gains tax and stamp duty still need to be deducted, which comes down to 20.5%; capital gains tax is 20%, and stamp duty is 0.5%.

 The amount they’ll need to pay towards tax is £512.50, which leaves them with a net profit of £1987.50.